 Maybe you already have a calendar system at work.
 If so, continue to use it (you may have no choice).
 Can you also create a private calendar for personal use with it?

 Another option is a product called Asana.
-It it for companies with employees or teams.
-It allows you to track projects, schedule meeting, send email….
-It’s very robust and may be the right option to get all your work planning and communication in one place.Are you managing multiple schedules?
+It is for companies with employees or teams.
+It allows you to track projects, schedule meetings, send emails….
+It’s very robust and maybe the right option to get all your work planning and communication in one place.Are you managing multiple schedules?
 It's hard enough to manage your own time.
 What about managing multiple schedules?
 Click To Tweet

 For more tips on managing multiple schedules, check these out: